intoxstudio/content-aware-sidebars/readme.txt

 * Optional Shortcode to display custom sidebars anywhere in your content
 * Multilingual and Translation Ready ([help translate!](https://translate.wordpress.org/projects/wp-plugins/content-aware-sidebars))

-####Display Different Sidebars on Any Content
+####Display Different Sidebars on Any Page

-Create post sidebars, page sidebars, category sidebars, or any custom sidebar you need.
+Create a post sidebar, page sidebar, category sidebar, or any custom sidebar you need.
 Content Aware Sidebars even allows you to combine conditions in any way you like very efficiently.
 This means that you e.g. can display a custom sidebar on all posts in Category X written by author Y.

 For each widget area you create, you can select the following conditions: